 The future for businesses is still widely unknown.
-With the race to find a vaccine or widespread testing, the focus turns to how businesses can leverage current digital practices for the future and how customer preferences will adjust in relation to post- COVID-19.
+With the race to find a vaccine or widespread testing, the focus turns to how businesses can leverage current digital practices for the future and how they can continuously listen to evolving customer preferences.

-Shopping in-store for instance is a practice that will unlikely go back to the way it was.
-In just a few short months, retailers saw a bankruptcy rate skyrocket from a Pre-Coronavirus estimate of 6 percent to 17.2 percent – and that’s not going to immediately change once the at-home orders have lifted.
+Shopping brick and mortars will have to face a massive shift to selling online.
+In just a few short months, retailers saw the bankruptcy rate skyrocket from a Pre-Coronavirus estimate of 6 percent to 17.2 percent – and that’s not going to immediately change once the at-home orders have lifted.
 In fact, 24% of consumers said they wouldn’t feel comfortable shopping in a mall for more than six months after at-home orders are lifted.
-This pandemic has made it essential to consider what customer preferences are today with digital and how businesses can leverage it moving forward so when immense circumstances arise, businesses are not impacted as largely.
+This pandemic has made it essential to consider what customer preferences are today with digital and how businesses can leverage it moving forward.
+This way, when immense circumstances arise, businesses are not impacted as largely.

 Analyze Customer Preferences In Real-Time